Ever wondered, how many conscious decisions do we make every day?

 Moreover, they should also manage uncertain scenarios like limited fuel, heavy traffic, or unexpected turns and keep the business unharmed.

 In such a scenario, you can manually figure out the most optimal route to drop off food packages at each booked address.

-Therefore, linear programming tool like LINGO is developed that makes use of mathematical modeling to create the resource and time-friendly solutions.
+Therefore, linear programming tools like LINGO are developed that make use of mathematical modeling to create a resource and time-friendly solutions.